nlenlited/Sonatype-Nexus-temporaryfile-Publisher/README.md

 Can be used to:
 - Upload files to your Nexus server using Maven
-- Upload files to your Nexus using Curl
+- Upload files to your Nexus using Curl¹
-- Deleting files on your Nexus using Curl (which have been uploaded with curl mode)
+- Deleting files on your Nexus using Curl (which have been uploaded with curl mode)¹
-- Uploading a file that will self destruct in x seconds*.
+- Uploading a file that will self destruct in x seconds².

-* This is done client side, thus requires you to leave the shell open.
+_¹ Curl Mode only compatible with Nexus 2_

-- Note: Curl Mode only compatible with Nexus 2 -
+_² This is done client side, thus requires you to leave the shell open._

 ## Requirements:
 - A Sonatype Nexus Server.